google/koladata/docs/api/kd.md

   additional unspecified attributes.

 Args:
   **kwargs: mapping of attribute names to constraints.
-The constraints must be
+They can be any other
-    either DuckTypes or SchemaItems.
+    kind of TypeConstraint.
 To assert only the presence of an attribute, without specifying additional constraints on that attribute, pass an empty duck type for that attribute.